 Food waste is a huge problem - it is estimated that we waste 1.3 billion tonnes of food each year across the world.
 This contributes 8% of global carbon emissions.
 Throwing food away means that all the resources and energy that is needed to produce, transport, and cook it is wasted too.
 It's also a waste of the money you spent on it!

 So what can you do?
-Read our tips below to help you reduced food waste at home:
+Check out our Zero Waste Cooking Series for ideas of recipes that don't waste food, and read our tips below to help you reduced food waste at home!

 - Plan your meals before you go shopping, so you are only buying ingredients that you need: this should reduce how much unused food you end up throwing out.